eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 your installation <#test-your-installation>`__, using the binaries built.

-Hello World!, Code anatomy
+Hello World!
+Code anatomy
 ==========================

 The previous chapter described the installation process that built implicitly or explicitly the C *Hello World!* Example.
-This chapter introduces the key concept of DDS and details the structural code of a simple system made by an application that publishes keyed messages and another one that subscribes and reads such data.
+This chapter introduces the fundamental concept of DDS.
+It details the structural code of a simple system made by an application that publishes keyed messages and another one that subscribes and reads such data.
 Each message represents a data object that is uniquely identified with a unique key and a